 Well, Cruz was about to have his character and commitment tested.
 If he still wanted to hang out with me today after seeing my unkempt hair and sleepy, not dreamy self, he was truly a great guy.
 I opened the door and saw a suavely dressed Cruz standing in front of me.
 I could only imagine what he saw.

-“Is Jennifer here?”
+“Is Jada here?”
 Cruz asked, a smirk appearing across his face.

 So that’s the way he wanted to play.

 “She said she was waiting for the gentleman she met last night, and I should let her know when he arrived.”

 “Touche!
-Well that gentleman is here, and he’d love to wait on Jennifer, because he’s excited to spend the day with her.”
+Well, that gentleman is here, and he’d love to wait on Jada, because he’s excited to spend the day with her.”

 “Then come on in.
-I’ll go get Jenny, but it might be awhile.”
+I’ll go get Jada, but it might be a while.”

 “Not a problem.
 I’ll play some videogames until she’s ready.”

 I debated at first about whether or not I wanted to make Cruz suffer for his transgression at the door.
 You know, rub it in a little and make him really think I was upset.
-But I only had a week on this planet, and I wanted to get the most out of that time as possible, not play some stupid game.
+But I only had a week on this planet, and I wanted to get the most out of that time as possible, not play some stupid game like so many other girls would.
 I showered quickly, got dressed, and did my hair all in under thirty minutes.
 I think that’s pretty good, if I do say so myself.

 “So what’s on the agenda for today?”
 I asked Cruz, as I stepped out of the bathroom.